LostArtefacts/TRX/README.md

     Multi-key combo shortcuts (up to 3 keys) and two binding slots per action are also supported.

-6. **What about TR3 support?**

-    TR3 work is well underway!
-Thanks to *TOMB3* serving as the backbone for many of its core systems, tons of native systems are already in place – new triangle geometry logic, new rendering effects, and more.
-Still early, but we're moving _fast_.

 ## Website
 The Lost Artefacts team is a small, passionate community of developers and